Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Refreshed error page and seamless tenant switching hint

 Users who had an MSA and AAD identity with the same sign in address would receive a disambiguation prompt during login asking which identity they would like to sign in with.
-For many users, this choice was confusing because they either did not realize they had an MSA and an AAD identity or they we're unsure of which had access to the account.
+For many users, this choice was confusing because they either did not realize they had an MSA and an AAD identity or they we’re unsure of which had access to the account.
 This new feature allows users to who have selected the incorrect identity when prompted to see an error page which indicates that their other identity actually had access and in the future to select the other identity and a button to sign in directly with the correct identity.

 ## Marketplace

 ### Marketplace moves to new markdown-it parser

 Marketplace is now moving to new markdown-it parser which is based on the CommonMark specification.
 All new extensions created will use the new markdown-it parser.
-VSTS publishers of current extensions can test their markdown content using the 'try it' experience and can move to the new parser by making the manifest changes.
-Click here to [learn more](https://aka.ms/vsmarketplace_parser).
+VSTS publishers of current extensions can test their markdown content using the **try it** experience and can move to the new parser by making the manifest changes.

+See the [documentation for Visual Studio Marketplace and billing overview](https://aka.ms/vsmarketplace_parser) for more information.

 <img src="_img/09_15_18.png"; alt="markdown-it parser" style="border:1px solid Silver; display: block; margin: auto;" />